suryakandula35-cse/MediTrack-AI-Powered-Pharmacy-Medicine-Locator-System/README.md

 <h1>🏥 MediTrack - Intelligent Pharmacy & Medicine Locator System</h1>

 <p>
-MediTrack is a smart healthcare platform designed to improve medicine accessibility using Machine Learning and Geolocation services.
-The system helps users search for medicines, find nearby pharmacies, and view medicine availability in real time.
+MediTrack is a smart healthcare platform designed to improve medicine accessibility using
+<strong>Machine Learning</strong> and <strong>Geolocation services</strong>.
+The system helps users
+search for medicines, find nearby pharmacies, and view medicine availability in real time.
+It also includes a symptom-based disease prediction module to provide preliminary health support.
 </p>

 <hr>